5 Practical Tips to Remove Toilet Limescale Naturally

 - The juice of a lemon (optional)

-- Moisten the baking soda with hydrogen peroxide and use the resulting paste to clean stains from the toilet.
+- Firstly, moisten the baking soda with hydrogen peroxide and use the resulting paste to clean stains from the toilet.

-- Wipe with a cloth or abrasive sponge and allow it to sit for 20 minutes before rinsing.
+- Then wipe with a cloth or abrasive sponge and allow it to sit for 20 minutes before rinsing.

 - Optionally, you can add lemon juice to achieve a stronger bleaching effect.